namkha87/data-cleaning-course/CodeBook.md

 Feature Selection
 =================

-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
-These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals timeAcc-XYZ and timeGyro-XYZ.
+These time domain signals (prefix 'time' to denote time, 'freq' to indicate frequency domain signals) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (timeBodyAcc-XYZ and timeGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (timeBodyAccJerk-XYZ and timeBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (timeBodyAccMag, timeGravityAccMag, timeBodyAccJerkMag, timeBodyGyroMag, timeBodyGyroJerkMag).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
-(Note the 'f' to indicate frequency domain signals).
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing freqBodyAcc-XYZ, freqBodyAccJerk-XYZ, freqBodyGyro-XYZ, freqBodyAccJerkMag, freqBodyGyroMag, freqBodyGyroJerkMag.
+(Note the 'freq' to indicate frequency domain signals).

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-- tBodyAcc-XYZ
+- timeBodyAcc-XYZ
-- tGravityAcc-XYZ
+- timeGravityAcc-XYZ
-- tBodyAccJerk-XYZ
+- timeBodyAccJerk-XYZ
-- tBodyGyro-XYZ
+- timeBodyGyro-XYZ
-- tBodyGyroJerk-XYZ
+- timeBodyGyroJerk-XYZ
-- tBodyAccMag
+- timeBodyAccMag
-- tGravityAccMag
+- timeGravityAccMag
-- tBodyAccJerkMag
+- timeBodyAccJerkMag
-- tBodyGyroMag
+- timeBodyGyroMag
-- tBodyGyroJerkMag
+- timeBodyGyroJerkMag
-- fBodyAcc-XYZ
+- freqBodyAcc-XYZ
-- fBodyAccJerk-XYZ
+- freqBodyAccJerk-XYZ
-- fBodyGyro-XYZ
+- freqBodyGyro-XYZ
-- fBodyAccMag
+- freqBodyAccMag
-- fBodyAccJerkMag
+- freqBodyAccJerkMag
-- fBodyGyroMag
+- freqBodyGyroMag
-- fBodyGyroJerkMag
+- freqBodyGyroJerkMag

 The set of variables that were estimated from these signals are: